Content Anonymization for Privacy in Long-form Audio: Experiments

 \textbf{Paraphrasing model comparison} A key component of our proposed method is the generative model used for paraphrasing.
-We compare two distinct families of models for this task---large, API-based language models (e.g., GPT-4) and smaller, locally-run open-source models (e.g., Gemma-3-4B)---to evaluate the fundamental trade-offs among model capability, privacy, and practicality. \begin{itemize}[leftmargin=*,itemsep=0pt] \item \textbf{API-based Models (e.g., GPT-5)}: While offering high-quality paraphrasing, they introduce a privacy risk by requiring data to be sent to a third-party service.~\cite{openai_2025_gpt5}. \item \textbf{Local Models (e.g., Gemma-3-4B)}: These models ensure privacy by keeping data on-device and eliminating API costs, but their ability to sufficiently anonymize content is a key question we investigate~\cite{team2025gemma}. \end{itemize} Since previous work has shown that utterance length can be a useful indicator for content-based attribution models~\cite{aggazzotti2025asr}, we prompt the LLMs to condense the content, specifically changing the utterance length in addition to changing the style.
-They are also instructed to replace any PII with fictional ones but align with the gender of the original speaker.

-\autoref{fig:paramdls} shows the results for both model types against the content-based attack.
-All paraphrasers make content-based attribution more difficult, especially the more conservative Gemma3-4Bc, which was instructed to preserve half of the original utterances.
+We compare two distinct families of models for this task---large, API-based language models (e.g., GPT-5) and smaller, locally-run open-source models (e.g., Gemma-3-4B)---to evaluate the fundamental trade-offs among model capability, privacy, and practicality. \begin{itemize}[leftmargin=*,itemsep=0pt] \item \textbf{API-based Models (e.g., GPT-5)}: While offering high-quality paraphrasing, they introduce a privacy risk by requiring data to be sent to a third-party service~\cite{openai_2025_gpt5}. \item \textbf{Local Models (e.g., Gemma-3-4B)}: These models ensure privacy by keeping data on-device and eliminating API costs, but their ability to sufficiently anonymize content is a key question we investigate~\cite{team2025gemma}. \end{itemize} Since previous work has shown that utterance length can be a useful indicator for content-based attribution models~\cite{aggazzotti2025asr}, we prompt the LLMs to condense the content, specifically changing the utterance length in addition to changing the style.
+They are also instructed to replace any PII with fictional ones but align with the gender of the original speaker.~\autoref{fig:paramdls} shows the results for both model types against the content-based attack.
+All paraphrasers make content-based attribution more difficult, especially the segment-based paraphrasers that capture broader speaker style.
 GPT4o-mini, the only utterance-by-utterance paraphraser, is the least robust.